 No matter whether the test “succeeds” or “fails,” your recipients still win as long as you apply any learnings to improve your emails going forward.
-(Note: Resends shouldn’t replace A/B testing — use both of these tactics in conjunction with each other.)
+(Note: Resends shouldn’t replace A/B testing — use both these tactics in tandem.)

 When shouldn’t you resend an email?

 You’re trying to juice your open rates.
 Besides the obvious, that open rates aren’t as predictive of long-term email success as they used to be, chasing vanity metrics incentivizes you to make decisions that act against your best interests as a marketer — converting your audience for the long term.

 You’re following “best practice” instead of your individual audience metrics: Benchmark calculators and industry-wide best practices are incredibly valuable ways to measure what works for the average use case.
 They make a great starting point for evaluating your email strategy – but their recommendations are based on aggregates of billions of users.
 What’s best for the whole may not work for your audience.